VictorNov/n8n-ci-cd/development.md

 ### 1. Workflow Manager

-The `WorkflowManager` class in `scripts/manage-workflows.js` is the core component that handles:
+The `WorkflowManager` class in `scripts/manage-workflows.js` is the core component that handles all aspects of workflow management:
 - Fetching workflows from n8n
 - Exporting workflows to the repository
 - Importing workflows to n8n
 - Deploying workflows from dev to prod
 - Creating and restoring backups

-### 2. Export Manager

-The `ExportManager` class in `scripts/export-manager.js` specializes in:
-- Exporting workflows from n8n to the repository
-- Creating detailed export summaries
-- Handling selective exports of specific workflows

-### 3. Release Manager

-The `ReleaseManager` class in `scripts/release-manager.js` manages:
-- Creating release candidates
-- Analyzing workflow changes
-- Creating release tags and branches
+- Managing environment-specific variables and credentials
-- Generating changelogs

-### 4. Deployment Manager

-The `DeploymentManager` class in `scripts/deployment-manager.js` handles:
-- Deploying workflows to production
-- Creating pre-deployment backups
+- Cleaning up old backups
-- Validating workflows before deployment
-- Verifying successful deployments
-- Generating deployment summaries
+- Generating detailed summaries for exports, imports, deployments, and restores

 ## Development Setup